-If the tumor is located close to the surface of the brain near the skull (a convexity meningioma), surgery is more straightforward.
-For meningiomas located deeper in the brain, the surgeon may need to move the brain tissue aside.
-Meningiomas can grow into a number of places, including:
+Surgery is more simple if the tumor is located close to the brain’s surface near the skull (a convexity meningioma).
+The surgeon may need to move the brain tissue aside for meningiomas located deeper in the brain.
+Meningiomas can grow in a number of places, including:

-- Blood vessels: Meningiomas growing into a blood vessel present problems.
-The sagittal sinus is a large vein that runs across the top of the brain and eventually, it splits into two jugular veins that extend down the sides of the neck and toward the heart.
+- Blood vessels: Meningiomas growing into blood vessels present problems.
+The sagittal sinus is a large vein that runs across the top of the brain, and eventually, it splits into two jugular veins extending down the neck and toward the heart.
 Meningiomas that have grown into sinuses are very difficult to manage, and the earlier a surgeon operates, the better.
 This is because the surgery may require clipping or cutting the vessel, which can mean brain swelling or a fatal blood blockage.

-In some cases, a surgeon can open up the sinus and remove the tumor, then patch the area using the patient’s own tissues or artificial grafts.
-If the tumor has completely blocked a sinus, it’s safe to cut, since the vessel is cut off and other pathways for blood flow have been found.
+Sometimes, a surgeon can open up the sinus and remove the tumor, then patch the area using the patient’s own tissues or artificial grafts.
+If the tumor has completely blocked a sinus, it’s safe to cut since the vessel is cut off and other pathways for blood flow have been found.

 - Behind the eyes: Meningiomas can grow on the sphenoid wing, a shelf of bone in the middle of the head behind the eye.
 Tumors located here can become involved with the visual nerves or surround a key artery.
 Surgery for tumors in this spot can be tricky and demand an experienced neurosurgeon.

-Radiation therapy can stop tumor growth, but it’s usually not a first-line treatment since it only works in about half of patients with meningiomas and the therapy can make future surgery more difficult.
+Radiation therapy can stop tumor growth, but it’s usually not a first-line treatment since it only works in about half of patients with meningiomas.
+The therapy can make future surgery more difficult.

 Sometimes, a neurosurgeon will use radiation on small tumor remnants.
 It can also be an option for a patient who is too sick to have surgery.
 Most meningiomas do not respond to chemotherapy.